 If this appears to be a once-off and you can see no cause such as foreign body, dental abscess, signs of infection, you can try to stop the bleeding by gently applying an ice pack to the bridge of the nose.
 Sneezing may also occur during your cat’s nose bleed.
 This is normal.

 If the bleeding doesn’t stop, or you notice other symptoms, seek veterinary attention immediately.
 Check for signs of a foreign body lodged in the nostrils, have a look in the mouth, is the bleeding from one nostril or both, can you see any signs of injury?
-Look out for other symptoms such as nasal swelling, loss of appetite, blood in stool, nasal discharge, eye discharge, signs of parasites.
+Look out for other symptoms such as nasal swelling, loss of appetite, blood in the stool, nasal discharge, eye discharge, signs of parasites.

-If the cause of sneezing can’t be easily determined, your veterinarian may wish to perform x-rays to look for possible foreign body lodged deep in the nasal cavity and blood tests to check for anemia, infection, and overall health.
+If the cause of sneezing can’t be easily determined, your veterinarian may wish to perform x-rays to look for a possible foreign body lodged deep in the nasal cavity and blood tests to check for anemia, infection, and overall health.

 Cat bleeding from an ear